aiguy110/mj_pdf_reader/README.md

 The following permissions are required to provide specific features in the app:
 * *Internet*: For opening PDFs through links
 * *Storage*: For saving downloading PDFs and opening them from storage

+## Coming in MJ PDF Reader V1.4.4
+* Added an option to auto scroll in the Full Screen Mode.

 ## What is new in MJ PDF Reader V1.4.3
 * Added an option (seekbar) to adjust brightness in the Full Screen Mode